 You should now see the contents of the object in your terminal.

-You can create an edge function to upload objects to your bucket using a POST console command and see if an object is available using a GET console command.
+You can create a function to upload files to your bucket using a POST console command and verify if a file is available using a GET console command.
 To do so:

 2. Click the Add Function button.